Best Temples to visit in Bangkok

 The Golden Mount (Wat Saket) is one of my favourite temples in Bangkok.
 Not only are the grounds lovely but when you climb to the top of the Golden Mount you can get great views over Bangkok.
 And it is free entry into the temple!
 The gardens around the Golden Mount are lovely with loads of statues of Buddha.

 The Golden Mount is a Buddhist temple that dates back to around 1350AD.
-There are 300 steps to get to the top of the temple.
+There are 344 steps to get to the top of the temple.
 At the top there are various statues of Buddha either sitting or laying down.
+On the roof of the temple is a Golden Stupa which has a relic of the Buddha inside, which makes this site very sacred.

 Buddha statue laying down The Golden Mount